 See §34.8 including its notes for requirements of the Environmental and Conservation Sciences program core.
-Students can major in Land
+Students can major in Land Reclamation, Conservation Biology, Human Dimensions of Environmental Management, Environmental Economics and Policy, or Wildlife and Rangeland Resources Management.
+Requirements of the individual majors can be found in §34.8.2 through §34.8.7.

-Students will take \star 60 at Faculté Saint-Jean (see §184.11.2 for a complete course listing and suggested sequencing).
+Students will normally take $\star$ 60 at Faculté Saint-Jean (see §184.10.2 for a complete course listing and suggested sequencing).

-Students will take the following \star 60 offered by the Faculty of Agricultural, Life and Environmental Sciences.
+Students will take the following $\star$ 60 offered by the Faculty of Agricultural, Life and Environmental Sciences.